Skip site navigation (1)Skip section navigation (2)

 Web Interface

-The web interface provided by snac is split in two data streams: the
+The web interface provided by snac is split in three data streams: the

 The public timeline, also called the local timeline, is what an exter-